scholarslab/digital-collect-toolkit/docs/toolkit.md

 Theme](https://github.com/scholarslab/cville_rally_theme).
 We developed
-this theme specifically for use in digital collecting sites, making it simple to customize the content and appearance of your public site directly from your Omeka Dashboard - no coding required!
+this theme specifically for use in digital collecting sites, making it simple to customize the content and appearance of your public site directly from your Omeka Dashboard - no coding knowledge required.

 Published: April 25, 2019